China says 13,000 'terrorists' arrested in Xinjiang since 2014

 “Counter-terrorism is a political excuse to suppress the Uighurs.
 The real aim of the so-called de-radicalisation is to eliminate faith and thoroughly carry out Sinification.”

 The white paper said Xinjiang has faced a particular challenge since the Sept.
-11, 2001, attacks in the United States, as East Turkestan extremists ramped up activities in China, referring to China’s term for extremists and separatists it says operates in Xinjiang.
+11, 2001, al Qaeda attacks on the United States, as East Turkestan extremists ramped up activities in China, using China’s term for extremists and separatists it says operates in Xinjiang.

 “They screamed the evil words of ‘getting into heaven by martyrdom with jihad’, turning some people into extremists and terrorists who have been completely mind-controlled, and even turned into murderous devils.”